BdR76/CSVLint/docs/readme.md

 ### Trim all values ###

 Trim spaces from all values, for example trim the value `" No sample "` to just `"No sample"`.
+This option can also be used to undo vertically aligned columns.

 ### Align vertically ###